 I haven’t managed to attend myself yet.
 To judge by all the reports I’ve had, and from what Testu and co-organiser Nicolas Viau told me when they joined me for an interview on YouTube before last year’s event, it’s pretty similar to the Conference and the Gathering.
 I’ve only heard good things about event.

 In 2020 it was not possible to hold the in-person LangFest in Montréal, due to the pandemic.
 Instead, in a surprise shot from left field, there were LangFest-run events online in combintation with the Polyglot Conference Global.
 The same thing happened in 2021.
-In October 2022 LangFest’s organisers are organising some events in co-operation with the Polyglot Conference in Cholula, Mexico.
+In October 2022 LangFest’s organisers organised some events in co-operation with the Polyglot Conference in Cholula, Mexico.

 Check out LangFest’s YouTube channel!